JetBrains/teamcity-documentation/topics/working-with-feature-branches.md

 ## Logical branch name

 A logical branch name is a branch name shown in the user interface for the builds and on build configuration level.
-A logical branch name is regularly a part of the full VCS\-specific branch name.
+A logical branch name is regularly a part of the full VCS-specific branch name.
 It is calculated by applying a [branch specification](#Configuring+branches) to the branch name from the version control.

 For example, if the branch specification is defined like this: